karstenw/RSS-3.0/RSS-3.0.md

-The tokens highlighted in blue color are suggested extensions to Aaron's original specification, so a RSS 3.0 would be able to carry enough information for podcasts.
+The tokens starting with "enclosure-" are suggested extensions to Aaron's original specification, so a RSS 3.0 would be able to carry enough information for podcasts.
 This is done by adding tokens to describe and specify properties for podcast episodes, download length, duration, MIME-type and episode season and sequence numbers, as well to signal if the particular episode is explicit in content, tags to further describe the episode.